joltzen/Mirror-Image-Method/README.md

 ### 3. Ray Reflections
 <img src="images/RayReflections2.png" alt="Ray Reflections" width="600"/>

 *Figure 3: Detailed view of ray reflections.
-This plot displays the paths of rays, including their reflection points and hit locations on the receiver.*
+This plot displays the paths of rays, including their reflection points on the faces and hit locations on the receiver.*

 ### 4. Initial 100,000 Reflections
 <img src="images/100000Reflections.png" alt="100000 Reflections" width="600"/>